 The SLC STAR program represents an opportunity to highlight successful programs implemented within your state, especially those that can be replicated across state lines to improve the region as a whole.

 The submission period for the 2014 SLC State Transformation in Action Recognition (STAR) has passed.
-All applicants will be notified about their submission by June 16, 2014.

 Creativity – Does the program represent a new and creative approach to solving common problems or issues?